enlivenedcooperative/enlivenedcoop-website/_courses/2025_06_Morocco.md

 ## Important considerations

-* Accommodation will be provided in comfortable shared rooms, as the journey will happen in a remote area of Mexico with limited accomodation capacity.
+* Accommodation will be provided in comfortable shared rooms
 * Participants will be responsible with their own visa arrangements.
 An invitation letter will be provided for any participant who will require it for their visa application.